BardicDefense/purple-hack/spells.md

 deceived.
 Subjects who leave the affected area cease to be veiled.
 The caster may dismiss the illusion in its entirety at any time.

-# 5TH RANK SPELLS
+# Rank 5 Spells

 #### Advanced Illusion

 _Illusion (R: Long, D: Concentration—2 hours)_
-Save: Hard (Per).
+Save: Perception 14.
 This spell creates a visual illusion, plus any other sensory effect, of any object, creature, or force.
 The illusion can be up to 40 ft in any dimension.
 The illusion can be programmed to react to a set of conditions, and can include speech.

+#### Air Sphere

+_Conjuration (R: Self, D: 10 minutes per Level)_
+When immersed in water, the caster is surrounded by a 10′ radius sphere of breathable air.
+The 10′ radius sphere of the spell’s effect moves with the caster.
+Swimming is not enhanced or affected.

 #### Anticipation

 _Divination (R: Self, D: 1 round)_
 The caster can sense danger before it occurs.
-The caster gains advantage on initiative rolls and saving throws.
+The caster gains advantage on surprise rolls and saving throws.

 #### Antimagic Shell